 Muscle recovery during advanced resistance training

 Muscle needs time to repair and grow after a workout.
 Neglecting to give your muscles enough time to recover means they will not get bigger or stronger.
-A good rule of thumb is to rest the muscle group for at least 48 to 72 hours.
+A good rule of thumb is to rest the muscle group for at least 48 hours.

 Gaining strength from advanced resistance training